Global News: Global News Weekend

 Global News Weekend, a new national morning show streaming exclusively through the Global TV app and globaltv.com, was announced on April 24, 2020.
 The show is hosted by Global Toronto personalities Aalia Adams and Mike Arsenault.
 Airing from 7am to 10am ET on Saturdays and Sundays, the show provides viewers with "content ranging from the latest breaking news to exciting and in-depth interviews and frequent, detailed weather reports."

 Global News Radio

 In 2017, Corus Radio began to re-brand news talk and all-news radio stations in major markets under the banner Global News Radio to create synergies with its television news programming.

-As of January 2022, the "Global News Radio" brand is no longer in use on Corus' news-talk stations as the primary brand, however hourly and half-hourly news bulletins on those stations remain branded as "Global News".
-The only station still using the "Global News Radio" brand full time is CHQT Edmonton, where it broadcasts an all-news format, and simulcasts TV newscasts from Global Edmonton.
+As of January 2022, the "Global News Radio" brand is no longer in use on Corus' news-talk stations as the primary brand; however, hourly and half-hourly news bulletins on those stations remain branded as "Global News".

 Stations that formerly operated under the branding:

 Criticism

 In July 2010, Global National showed footage of a demonstration at the 2010 Winter Olympics in a segment about a Toronto march held by groups demanding a public inquiry into police actions during a G20 conference.
 The report included clips of violence that erupted on Toronto streets during the event.
-After this was reported in Canadian blog Northern Insights, Global claimed it was an "unintentional editing error".
+After this was reported in Canadian blog Insights, Global claimed it was an "unintentional editing error".